-- Prior to each class, Zoom meeting details will be posted under the Announcements tab on the Laulima website, and lecture notes will be made available under the Resources tab. - After each class, links to the cloud recordings will distributed under Announcements as soon as they are available (24-48 hours after class).
+• After each class, links to the Zoom recordings will distributed under Announcements as soon as they are available (24-48 hours after class).

-Homework:

-Weekly homework is to be submitted by the specified date and time by uploading solutions to Laulima.
+Homework: Weekly homework is to be submitted by the start of class on the specified date by uploading solutions to Laulima.
 You are welcome to write out your homework by hand (legibly!), in which case you can upload scans or smart-phone photos.
-Certainly, word-processor or LaTeX formats are also most welcome.
-Examinations (both midterms and final) will be completed at home and submitted online.
+Certainly, word-processor or LaTeX formats are also most welcome and, indeed, encouraged.